 A.D.: Tell us about your recording process – how did you record “Rituals”?

 P.B.: It was all over the place.
-Our budget wasn't massive.
 Once I'd written a song I went to Rich Brotherton (guitarist and producer, Ace Recording & Robert Earl Keen).
-I somehow managed to meet him and he's just the best guy, a wonderful person, and he'd spend a lot of time in Ireland and he loves Irish music and Irish people and we just got along real well.
+My manager arranged for me to meet him and he's just the best guy, a wonderful person.
+He'd spend a lot of time in Ireland; he loves Irish music and Irish people and we just got along really well.
 We recorded, produced, mixed and mastered two tracks in his studio and then my visa ran out, so I had to go back to Ireland.
-I finished it at Windmill Lane, a studio previously owned by U2, it is a legendary studio.
-I got to do another four-five tracks there, once they were finished, I sent them to Rich and he put more guitar and mixed and mastered them.
-It was a lot of emails, phone calls, listening to mixes, saying I want to chance this and that, I recorded some of it at home.
-It was whenever I can grab a friend, for example I have a friend in Dublin who is a great keys player so I went to his house and he put keys I sent it to Rich and he added it in.
-It was by no means a conventional process, where I lived in a space for four months and just did it all there and recorded it.
-I'd go to someone's house, I'll come back to Austin, I'll do something in Dublin, it was quite stressful but it worked.
+I finished it at Windmill Lane, a studio previously owned by U2, a legendary studio.
+I got to do another four-five tracks there; once they were finished, I sent them to Rich and he added more guitar and mixed and mastered them.
+It took a lot of emails, phone calls, listening to mixes, saying I want to change this and that.
+I also recorded some of it at home.
+For example, I have a friend in Dublin who’s a great keys player, so I went to his house and we recorded keys for a particular song.
+I sent the recording to Rich and he added it in.
+It was by no means a conventional process, where I lived in a space for several months and just did it all there and recorded it. it was quite stressful, but it worked.

 A.D.: So how long did the full process go from start to completion?